2026-06-01

 (Robinson 1991) Fixed effects are estimated using least squares (or, more generally, maximum likelihood) and random effects are estimated with shrinkage.

-Because of the different name used for hierarchial models, the history of this subfield of statistics is a little murky, but we know that a few important figures in statistics dabbed into this field, most notably
+Because of the different name used for hierarchial models, the history of this subfield of statistics is a little murky, but I know that a few important figures in statistics dabbed into this field, most notably

 Fisher R.A.
 (1919).
 The Correlation between Relatives on the Supposition of Mendelian Inheritance.
 Transactions of the Royal Society of Edinburgh, 52 399–433.